 DescriptionMary Fedden (1915-2012) is one of Britain's most popular artists.
-The focus of this acclaimed book, newly available in paperback in celebration of her life's achievement, is the artist's creative process in various different media - oil, gouache, pencil and collage.
+The focus of this acclaimed book is the artist's creative process in various different media - oil, gouache, pencil and collage.

 While Fedden is often considered almost exclusively a still-life painter, still life was far from being her only preoccupation, as this book shows.
 Fantasy and imagination always also played a strong part, as is particularly evident in her small gouaches.
 A quietly surreal, enigmatic streak runs through much of her work.

 Fedden's collages are a witty and affectionate homage to the work of her husband, Julian Trevelyan.
 They lived, worked and travelled together from 1949 to 1988.
 The book re-emphasises her debt to him, but also her independence, even during their early life together when he stimulated her move into Modernism.